bb-qq/r8152/readme.md

 1. Go to "Package Center"
 2. Press "Manual Install"
-3. Chose a driver package downloaded from the [release page](https://github.com/bb-qq/r8152/releases).
+3. Choose a driver package downloaded from the [release page](https://github.com/bb-qq/r8152/releases).
 4. [DSM7] The installation will fail the first time.
 After that, run the following command from the SSH terminal:
    * `sudo install -m 4755 -o root -D /var/packages/r8152/target/r8152/spk_su /opt/sbin/spk_su`
 5. [DSM7] Retry installation.
-   * You don't need above DSM7 specific steps at the next time.
+   * You don't need the above DSM7 specific steps at the next time.
 6. Reboot your NAS.
    * This procedure is not usually necessary, but many have reported that a reboot was necessary, so please reboot just in case.